TL,DR:

 MFA is a critical control that can stop most password-based attacks.
 However, attackers are increasingly using session hijacking to bypass it.
 Organizations should look toward the next evolution of authentication, including session identity protection.

-Monitor for exposed credentials and darknet threats
+Monitor for exposed credentials and dark web threats

 Maintain software updates and patch vulnerabilities

 Unpatched software is a common entry point for attackers.
 A robust patch management program is essential.
 This should be complemented by regular vulnerability scans to identify and prioritize weaknesses.
-Are you doing vulnerability scans regularly, not just once a year?

 Deploy endpoint protection and malware detection